 Consideration has been given to the relevant plans that have clear potential to have an in-combination effect with the Preferred Approach options upon European sites and their supporting habitats.
-However, it is still possible to exclude any AESI arising from the combination of the RWRP-SE with those projects, because its methodology requires the RWRP-SE to take account of in-combination effects with those projects in identifying management options and their respective locations.
-This assessment used the best available information at the time of writing and Uisce Éireann is satisfied that given the high-level nature of the RWRP-SE, there are no lacunae or gaps in the information required for the AA.
+However, it is still possible to exclude any AESI arising from the combination of the RWRP-SW with those projects, because its methodology requires the RWRP-SW to take account of in-combination effects with those projects in identifying management options and their respective locations.
+This assessment used the best available information at the time of writing and Uisce Éireann is satisfied that given the high-level nature of the RWRP-SW there are no lacunae or gaps in the information required for the AA.
 The potential impacts of the plans and their in-combination effects were assessed by desktop study.
 The assessment found that with mitigation measures, there would be no in-combination effects with any other plan and therefore no adverse effects on any European site's integrity were possible.

-8 Consultation
+Consultation

-The NIS for the draft RWRP-SE has been issued for public consultation and all comments and submissions received were reviewed.
-Where appropriate, comments and submissions were incorporated into the RWRP-SE and/or the NIS was updated.
-A total of 30 consultation responses were received, and these are presented in summary in the Phase 2 - Regional Water Resources Plan - South East Consultation Report.
-No amendments were required for the NIS in response to submissions and observations, and no material changes were required to the assessment in the NIS in response to consultation.
-Where required, consultation responses will be taken forward in the next iteration of the NWRP.
+The NIS for the draft RWRP-SW has been issued for public consultation and all comments and submissions received were reviewed.
+Where appropriate, comments and submissions were incorporated into the RWRP-SW and/or the NIS was updated.
+A total of 35 consultation responses were received and these are presented in summary in the Phase 2 - Regional Water Resources Plan - South West Consultation Report.
+While some amendments were made to the NIS in response to submissions and observations, no material changes were required to the assessment in the NIS in response to consultation.
+Where required consultation responses will be taken forward in the remaining Regional Plans.
+None of the changes represented a material change to the draft RWRP-SW and were added to improve understanding and clarity only in the final RWRP-SW and NIS.